Essorcal/CS373/Week8/Week8Writeup.md

 - Bayesian (Statistical): Bayesian statistics is a branch of statistics that uses probabilitiy to determine the likelyhood of a potential outcome that can be updated with new information
 - Fingerprinting/Hashing: Fingerprint is an algorithim that links a large item with short bit string to identify the data.

+## Tools

+### Linux Tools
+- DIG - Domain information groper – is a unix command for querying DNS servers to identify IP address record and record query routes
+- WHOIS – Is a database for looking up domain name information, registration and availability
+- Grep, SED, AWK – extremely powerful linux commands used for parsing and manipulating data/files/etc...
+### Open-source databases
+- PostgreSQL – “The world's most advanced open source database”
+- MySQL – “The world's most popular open source database”
+### The Regex Coach
+- Windows tool used for experimenting and testing regular expression creation and functionality.
+### Spamhaus.org
+- Trusted Source of IP reputation data
+### Trustedsource.org
+- Another source of reputation data with the addition of historical data built off of collected McAfee data